CPI supported a European project that addressed issues inhibiting the uptake of OLED and OPV technologies.

-CPI has collaborated in a European research and development project titled ‘Flexibilis’ which addressed a number of problems which inhibit the uptake of OLED and OPV technologies.
+CPI collaborated on a European research and development project known as Flexibilis, which addressed a number of issues inhibiting the uptake of OLED and OPV technologies.

 Throughout Europe and the world there are strenuous efforts to develop the technology beyond laboratory scale to the position where they are available in large area quantities at a price compatible with supporting market growth.

 The project investigated TCO (transparent conductive oxide) replacements for ITO and found a number of options with potential niche applications

-The project demonstrated Aluminium zinc oxide based sandwich layers is one such option where less than 20ohm/square sheet resistance can be achieved and without the penalty of thicker, less transparent and flexible layers, and without the addition of more complicated metal grids
+The project demonstrated Aluminium zinc oxide-based sandwich layers is one such option where less than 20ohm/square sheet resistance can be achieved and without the penalty of thicker, less transparent and flexible layers, and without the addition of more complicated metal grids

 Transparent moisture barrier films were also developed on flexible polyester substrate using sputter-coating technology, with a barrier performance approaching the limit of the available measurement capability (5×10-4 g/m2/day measured at 38oC/90% relative humidity)